-Dogs are generally more susceptible than cats, no doubt because they are more likely to consume large quantities of chocolate, whereas cats are generally more selective eaters as well as being unable to taste sweetness so chocolate doesn’t hold the same appeal as it does with dogs and humans.
+Dogs are generally more susceptible to chocolate poisoning than cats, no doubt because they are more likely to consume large quantities of chocolate, whereas cats are generally more selective eaters as well as being unable to taste sweetness so chocolate doesn’t hold the same appeal as it does with dogs and humans.

 Different kinds of chocolate contain different levels of theobromine, the darker and more bitter the chocolate, the more dangerous it is.
-Cooking chocolate and cocoa contains the highest levels of theobromine, followed by dark chocolate, milk chocolate and white chocolate.
+Cooking chocolate and cocoa contains the highest levels of theobromine, followed by dark chocolate, milk chocolate, and white chocolate.
 The chart below lists the levels of theobromine in various types of chocolate.

-Veterinarians commonly report an increase in cases of chocolate poisoning in cats around holiday periods such as Easter and Christmas where well meaning pet owners share their treats.
+Veterinarians commonly report an increase in cases of chocolate poisoning in cats around holiday periods such as Easter and Christmas where well-meaning pet owners share their treats.
 If you suspect or know your cat (or dog) has ingested chocolate seek veterinary advice immediately.
 The earlier a cat is treated, the better the outcome.
 If consumption was

 What does theobromine do?

-- It acts as a diuretic, causing the body to lose fluids.
+It acts as a diuretic, causing the body to lose fluids via the urine.

-Theobromine cause central nervous system stimulation, diureses (increased urine production), cardiac muscle stimulation and smooth muscle relaxation.
+Theobromine cause central nervous system stimulation, diuresis (increased urine production), cardiac muscle stimulation and smooth muscle relaxation.

 These can progress to more severe symptoms including:

-Diagnosis is based on history of exposure, physical symptoms, chemical detection of alkaloids in the stomach contents, blood serum or urine.
+Diagnosis is based on a history of exposure, physical symptoms, chemical detection of alkaloids in the stomach contents, blood serum or urine profiles.

 Where possible, bring along a sample of your cat’s vomit for your veterinarian to have a look at.
 This can assist with diagnosis.

-- If ingestion of chocolate has been within 2 hours, your veterinarian may induce vomiting in the cat.
+If ingestion of chocolate has been within 2 hours, your veterinarian will administer a medication to induce vomiting.